gjwgit/patientpaths/README.md

-For each cohort the daily presentations of patients in that cohort (i.e., the number of patients arriving each day to the health facility)  is provided.
+For each cohort the daily presentations of patients in that cohort (i.e., the number of patients arriving each day to the health facility)  is provided as input.
 These are split into mild and severe cases.

+The other set of inputs are the proportion of the population in the ACT jurisdiction (2%), the number of beds in ICU (22),  the number of beds in wards (448), the number of beds in the emergency deprtment (202), and the total number of GPs (2,607).

 Thus a spreadsheet of daily presentations is loaded in this demo, having two tabs, one for the mild presentations and another for the